ctjlewis/agoric-sdk/packages/governance/docs/AttackGuide.md

 ## Get contractGovernor to leak paramManager private facet

-The contractGovernor tries to ensure that the facet for calling `updateFoo()` for a particular paramManager is only available in a visible way, but the code there is delicate.
+The contractGovernor needs to ensure that the facet for calling `updateFoo()` for a particular paramManager is only available in a visible way, but the code there is delicate.
 Is there a way to highjack the facet that wouldn't be detectable to voters or onlookers?